Sublinearly Morse Boundary I: CAT(0) Spaces: Poisson boundaries of Right-angled Artin groups

 \end{enumerate} \end{lemma} \begin{proof} 1) and 2) are proven in (\cite{ssh}, Lemma 2.2 and Lemma 3.1).
 3) is proven for word-metric geodesics in (\cite{ssh}, Lemma 2.3).
 However, for every \CAT geodesic, there exists a word-metric geodesic that lies in a $1$-neighbourhood of it and is a $(2,0)$-quasi-geodesic in the \CAT metric.
 Combined with the fact that a bridge is both a \CAT geodesic and a word-metric geodesic, 3) holds with a larger multiplicative constant. \end{proof}

 \begin{lemma} Let $\gamma$ be a geodesic ray.
 Let $\{ S_{i} \}$ denote a maximal sequence of strongly separated hyperplanes crossed by $\gamma$.
 Then there exists a sequence of joins, denoted $\{J_{k}\}$, travelled by $\gamma$ such that for all $i$, if $S_{i} \in J_{k}$, then $S_{i+1} \in \bigcup_{l =1,2,3} J_{k+l}$. \end{lemma} \begin{proof} Consider the sequence $(H_{1}, H_{2}, H_{3}, \dots)$ of hyperplanes crossed by $\gamma$.
 Let $H_{k}$ be the first hyperplane that is strongly separated from $H_{1} = H_{v}$.
-By Lemma~\ref{SSH}\ref{stronglyseparated}, suppose $g_{k-1}H_{w} = H_{k-1}$, then $g_{k-1}$ lies in $L_{v} L_{u}L_{w}$ where $u \in st(v) \cap st(w)$.
+By Lemma~\ref{SSH}\eqref{stronglyseparated}, suppose $g_{k-1}H_{w} = H_{k-1}$, then $g_{k-1}$ lies in $L_{v} L_{u}L_{w}$ where $u \in st(v) \cap st(w)$.
 Since $H_{w}$ is the next hyperplane, then $g_{k}$ lies in $L_{v} L_{u} L_{w} s_{w}$.
 By Remark~\ref{joincontainslink}, each link is contained in a join, thus there exists a sequence of joins travelled consecutively by $\gamma$ such that if $H_{i} \in J_{i}$ then $H_{k} \in J_{i+2}$.
 Now repeat the process between $H_{k}$ and the first hyperplane that is strongly separated from $H_{k}$, say $H_{k'}$.
 It is possible that in this case the three joins connecting $H_{k}$ and and $H_{k'}$ do not overlap with the joins that connect $H_{1}$ and $H_{k}$.
 In that case, consider $H_{k}$ to be the wall that is in both joins.
 Therefore from $H_{1}$ to $H_{k'}$ the ray $\gamma$ crosses $6$ joins, satisfying the claim that $S_{i+1} \in \bigcup_{l =1,2,3} J_{k+l}$. \end{proof}

 \begin{corollary} Consider the sequence of joins produced in Lemma~\ref{SSHsequence} and denote it $\{ J_{i}\}$.
-Then the projection of $J_{i}$ to $J_{i+5}$ is a point. \end{corollary} \begin{proof} By Lemma~\ref{SSHsequence} of $J_{i}$ to $J_{i+5}$ passes through at least 2 strongly separated hyperplanes.
+Then the projection of $J_{i}$ to $J_{i+5}$ is a point. \end{corollary} \begin{proof} By Lemma~\ref{SSHsequence}, any geodesic connecting $J_{i}$ to its projection onto $J_{i+5}$ passes through at least 2 strongly separated hyperplanes.
 By Lemma~\ref{factorproperties}(\ref{projectionisapoint}), the projections of a pair of strongly separated hyperplanes to one another are parallel.
 But strong separability implies that both projections consist of a single point.
 Therefore, the projection of $J_{i}$ to $J_{i+5}$ is a point. \end{proof}

 \begin{lemma}[An excursion geodesic travels close to bridges] Fix a sublinear function $\kappa$, and let $\gamma$ be a $\kappa$-excursion geodesic ray with itinerary $\{ J_{i}\}$ as produced in Lemma~\ref{SSHsequence}.
 Let $\{ S_{i}\}$ be the sequence of strongly separated hyperplanes in Corollary~\ref{SSHsequence}, and let $\calB_{i, j}$ be the bridge between $S_i$ and $S_{j}$.
 Let $b_{i}(j)$ denote the intersection point of $\calB_{i, j}$ with $S_{i}$.
 Also let $x_{i}$ be any point in the intersection $\gamma \cap S_{i}$.
 Then, if $|i-j| =1$ we have